Dietrich in Rio: Critical reception

-Billboard published two reviews with similar opinions, one included in the "Spotlight Winners of the Week" section on April 4, 1960, and another in the supplement Billboard Audition: The Monthly Musical Shopping Guide (May 2, 1960).
-The reviews stated that Dietrich "has never sounded better than in this set" and praised her program of international standards and highlighted songs like "Boys in the Backroom", "I've Grown Accustomed to Her Face", and "Well I'll Right".
+The Billboard review stated that Dietrich "has never sounded better than in this set" and praised her program of international standards and highlighted songs like "Boys in the Backroom", "I've Grown Accustomed to Her Face", and "Well I'll Right".
 The magazine also complimented the album's packaging, noting its "stunning cover photos" as "highly displayable".

 Cash Box highlighted the album's origin from her "record-shattering" engagement in Rio de Janeiro.
 The reviewer noted that the live recording successfully "preserves the excitement" of the performance, including Dietrich's between-song chatter and the enthusiastic audience reaction.
 The critic concluded by affirming that "She's still a grand performer".

-In a review for High Fidelity, the album was described as capturing the performance of "Marlene Dietrich, resolutely refusing to stick to her knitting," who "continues to reduce night club audiences all over the world to a state bordering on frenzy."
-The review noted her performance of "the inevitable 'Falling in Love Again (Can't Help It),'" which the critic felt she was "now milking for all it's worth, and it begins to sound like a burlesque of her original version."
-However, she was praised for an "unexpectedly good version of the old Peggy Lee number 'Well All Right'" and a "teary rendition of 'One for My Baby.'"
-The critic concluded that while "Miss Dietrich is a knowing performer... that whiskeyish soprano is no substitute for her glamorous personality."
-The recording quality was deemed "acceptable" for mono but the stereo version was considered "scarcely any improvement."
+The critic of High Fidelity said the album shows Dietrich still able to drive audiences "to a state bordering on frenzy", even as she refuses "to stick to her knitting".
+"Falling in Love Again" was described as something she is now "milking for all it’s worth". sounding almost like a burlesque of her earlier version.
+By contrast, the reviewer praised her "unexpectedly good" take on "Well All Right" and a "teary" reading of "One for My Baby".
+The piece concluded that, while she is a "knowing performer", that "whiskeyish soprano" can't replace her glamorous personality.
+The mono sound was considered "acceptable", with the stereo version offering "scarcely any improvement".

 John S. Wilson from The New York Times praised the album for its vibrant and energetic live performance quality.
 The critic noted that the album successfully captures her unique and special flavor in action, presenting her at her most dynamic and engaging.
-The review highlights the recording as a testament to her enduring stage presence and charismatic delivery, making it a standout representation of her artistry during this period.

 Record World highlighted the album's packaging, noting the "glamorous grandmother" pin-up picture on the front cover.
-The review also mentioned that the album contained a set of some of her best-known songs, including "Look Me Over Closely", "My Blue Heaven", and "One For My Baby", which were recorded during one of her typically energetic personal appearances in Rio de Janeiro.
+The review also mentioned that the album contained a set of some of her best-known songs, including "Look Me Over Closely", "My Blue Heaven", and "One For My Baby".

-In a contemporary review AllMusic critic pointed out that the album "finds Dietrich in a sly, almost silly mood, singing with lusty humor and coy flirtatiousness" and that "Dietrich's voice is huskier than it was in her heyday, but this suits the material, which has been rearranged to fit her new lower register, very well".
+In a contemporary retrospective review an AllMusic critic pointed out that the album "finds Dietrich in a sly, almost silly mood, singing with lusty humor and coy flirtatiousness" and that "Dietrich's voice is huskier than it was in her heyday, but this suits the material, which has been rearranged to fit her new lower register, very well".